XXX-YES/RestCountries/README.md

 ```

 ### Web Application
-Under the A file, there is a separate wep application for showing relevant country information in the browser.
+Under the src/main/resources/webApplication/, there is a separate wep application for showing relevant country information in the browser.